...

 Motivational Interviewing Stages of Change

 MI recognizes that change is a process involving several distinct stages.
-These stages, known as the Transtheoretical Model, include precontemplation, contemplation, preparation, action, and maintenance, and termination.
+These stages, known as the Transtheoretical Model, include precontemplation, contemplation, preparation, action, maintenance, and termination.

 In the precontemplation stage, people may not be aware of the need for change or feel ambivalent about it.
 The role of the therapist is to raise awareness and plant seeds of change.